CharlesZ54/RockbandTools/README.md

 This is a project for EE551: Engineering Programming Python

-This project will include a series of tools to be used with RockBand 3 for Wii.
-(I realize this is a niche application, so I will explain what this will entail.)
+This project includes a series of tools to be used with RockBand 3 for Wii.
+(I realize this is a niche application, so I will explain what this entails.)

 Background:
   It is possible to play custom songs on Rockband 3 for Wii, but there are several tedious steps that must be done manually for each song in order to be recognized by the software on the Wii.
 My goal is to automate the process for a batch of songs, with error checking.